Illegal drug trade in China: Opium

 The Mao Zedong government is generally credited with eradicating both consumption and production of opium during the 1950s using unrestrained repression and social reform.
 Ten million addicts were forced into compulsory treatment, dealers were executed, and opium-producing regions were planted with new crops.
 Remaining opium production shifted south of the Chinese border into the Golden Triangle region.
-The remnant opium trade primarily served Southeast Asia, but spread to American soldiers during the Vietnam War, with 20 per cent of soldiers regarding themselves as addicted during the peak of the epidemic in 1971.
+The remnant opium trade primarily served Southeast Asia, but spread to American soldiers during the Vietnam War, with 20 percent of soldiers regarding themselves as addicted during the peak of the epidemic in 1971.

 Synthetic drugs

 Manufacture of crystal methamphetamine (ice, shabu, bingdu) is facilitated by the availability of precursor chemicals, such as pseudoephedrine and ephedrine.
 Seizure information indicates that methamphetamine laboratories are located in SAR Hong Kong and the Golden Triangle in Myanmar (Burma).
 Many of the traffickers for the clandestine crystal methamphetamine laboratories are from organized crime groups based in Hong Kong, Taiwan, and Japan.

 The United Nations Office on Drugs and Crime has documented the displacement of synthetic drug production from China to the Southeast Asia region.
 In a 2019 assessment of regional transnational organized crime, it described a “profound transformation” occurring, with manufacture of synthetic drugs on a steep incline in Myanmar, with drug syndicates displaced from China by heavy law enforcement suppression efforts.
 The same report noted that transnational organized crime groups operating in Myanmar work with militias and ethnic armed organizations to both manufacture and trafficking crystalline and tablet methamphetamine.

 While production has largely migrated out of China, precursor chemicals have still been traced and seized entering Myanmar and Laos from China, which has an extensive domestic chemical industry.
 Laos is a key route into the Golden Triangle for precursors from China, and finished products from the region have been seized across the region and beyond.
 Numerous seizures of precursors from China have occurred in recent years, including one disclosed in 2021 in which Lao authorities seized 200 tons of precursors including 72 tons of propionyl chloride from China.
 Seizures in the Mekong region have been sustained in recent years, totaling over 169 tons and a record of over 1.1 billion methamphetamine tablets in 2023, more than any other part of the world, with Myanmar representing one of the world's largest sources of the drug.

 The Golden Triangle Special Economic Zone (GTSEZ) is a key transit point for the trade.
 The GTSEZ was founded and is chaired by sanctioned Chinese national Zhao Wei.
 The United Nations Office on Drugs and Crime (UNODC) has raised concerns on multiple occasions times about Laos being used as a base by organized crime to traffic drugs, precursor chemicals and other illicit commodities, noting that unregulated border casinos in the Mekong region including Kings Romans in the GTSEZ are being used to launder money.